Schedule Call

 India’s labour law system is complex, combining central (federal) laws, state-specific rules, judicial precedents, and evolving labour codes.
 Foreign companies expanding into India must understand these employment regulations to ensure legal compliance, reduce operational risk, and maintain lawful workforce practices.

 India does not have a single consolidated employment statute.
-Instead, employment regulation is governed by multiple laws covering wages, working conditions, social security, industrial relations, and employee welfare.
+Instead, employment regulation is governed by multiple laws.

 Foreign companies are subject to Indian employment laws when: